KiwiChat/custom/kiwichat/README.txt

 == Installation ==

-1. Upload the "plugin_icon" folder to the "/wp-content/plugins/" directory.
+1. Upload the "yourplugin" folder to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Place shortcode in your pages or posts: